Key Takeaways

 - Increasing vigilance alongside regular plant inspection eventually reflects on the plant’s longevity through timely intervention.

-Crotons tend to be slow-growers, typically reaching heights between three to six feet indoors—hence repotting isn’t a task you might often encounter but becomes unavoidable as they mature or if their growing conditions aren’t appropriate initially.
+Crotons tend to be slow-growers typically reaching heights between three to six feet indoors.
+Hence repotting isn’t a task you might often encounter but becomes unavoidable as they mature or if their growing conditions are not appropriate initially.

-- Selecting an adequately sized pot is paramount—it shouldn’t be too big (might lead to overwatering) or too small (restricts room for growth).
+- Selecting an adequately sized pot is paramount.
+It should not be too big (might lead to overwatering) or too small (restricts room for growth).

-- Ensure the vessel has sufficient drainage and is then layered with a fresh soil mix consisting of peat, humus, perlite, part sand, and general potting soil, providing the necessary nutrients and moisture-retaining capacity croton demands.
+- Make sure the vessel has sufficient drainage & is then layered with a fresh soil mix consisting of peat, humus, perlite, part sand & general potting soil, providing the necessary nutrients & moisture-retaining capacity croton demands.

 - According to the UNC Charlotte Botanical Gardens‘ recommendation, adding slow-release fertilizer at the initial repotting stage is beneficial.
 Hence, making it part of setting up your green friend’s new home would go a long way in encouraging its growth while limiting stress factors.